Honey & Cheese Pairing Guide

 The Best Cheeses for Honey

-The best news is that Honey pairs well with almost any type of cheese.
+The best news is that this golden nectar pairs well with almost any type of cheese.
 It is especially good with mild and creamy cheese, a sharp blue, aged cheeses, or any tangy and acidic cheeses.

 Ricotta drizzled with a light honey like a Hungarian Acacia Honey can be served for breakfast or even as a dessert.
 This pairing is fantastic with fruit like figs, apricots, and pairs.
 You can also add a salty element by serving Prosciutto on the side.